adamhammes/site/content/recipes/chocolate-peppermint-snaps.md

 11. Wrap airtight, and store at room temperature.
     These cookies are sensitive to humidity; if they're crunchy, they'll quickly soften during humid weather, if not wrapped securely.

-Yield: About 70 small cookies.
+Yield = About 70 small cookies.